Vitalis058/Vitalis058/README.md

 ### 💡 About Me

 - 🔭 Working on school management systems and full-stack web apps
-- 🌱 Currently learning Java, Spring, and Spring Boot
+- 🌱 Currently learning Python
 - 💬 Ask me about Prisma, PostgreSQL, and full-stack development
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/vitalis-maina-56b2a9230)
 - ⚡ Fun fact: I obsess over great UI/UX and efficient architecture